pedsm/sprint/README.md

 - Language compilers/interpreters

 ## What does it do?
 Sprint adds a command to vim to allow for asynchronous running of your file, perfect for testing.
-On compiled formats sprint will compile to the defautl name or use the "sprintFile" name to create a file to run, so make sure no file with this name exists.
+On compiled formats sprint will compile to the default name or use the "sprintFile" name to create a file to run, so make sure no file with this name exists.

 ## Supported languages and language dependencies